jmascia/KLCPopup/README.md

 	+ (void)dismissAllPopups;

-Also you can call this category method from `UIView(KLCPopup)` on your contentView, or any of its subviews, to dismiss its parent popup:
+Also you can call this category method from `UIView(KLCPopupView)` on your contentView, or any of its subviews, to dismiss its parent popup:

 	- (void)dismissPresentingPopup; // UIView category

 ### Customization